The Manager’s Guide to Performance Reviews: Examples, Insight, and More

 Like many business processes, the way manager performance review examples are handled has changed drastically in just the past decade and even more so in the past two or three years.
-The yearly or biannual reviews are no longer useful, and they’re not enough for employees or their leaders.
-Modern performance management looks at more frequent reviews, real-time monitoring and support, and creative ways to inspire your team to be better.
+The yearly or biannual reviews are no longer useful and are not enough for employees or their leaders.
+Modern performance management looks at more frequent reviews, real-time monitoring and support, and creative ways to inspire your team to improve.

-For managers, performance reviews can be difficult because you’re trying to articulate professionally and accurately how you feel about employees and their growth, whether they’ve lived up to their performance expectations or exceeded them or if they perhaps have missed the mark and need a little extra coaching.
+For managers, performance reviews can be difficult because they involve trying to articulate professionally and accurately how you feel about employees and their growth, whether they’ve lived up to their performance expectations or exceeded them, or whether they perhaps have missed the mark and need a little extra coaching.

 You should also use the examples out there to help you decide what you don’t want from your own performance reviews or feedback processes.
 To that end, let’s first talk about what performance reviews shouldn’t be, and then we’ll get into the details and examples of what effective reviews look like.